Alpha Rho Chapter

-Founded: January 1, 1921 Re-chartered: January, 1982
+Founded: January 1, 1921; January, 1982

-Ideal Chapter Size: 50
+Ideal Chapter Size: 45

-Grand Senior President's Cup
+Grand Senior President's Cup - [2014, 2012]

-Phi Pi Phi Silver Cup
+Phi Pi Phi Silver Cup - [2018, 2016, 2011]

-In 1946, with the merger between Alpha Sigma Phi and Alpha Kappa Pi, the chapter was re-chartered as Alpha Rho of Alpha Sigma Phi.
+In 1946, with the merger between Alpha Sigma Phi and Alpha Kappa Pi, the Chapter was re-chartered as Alpha Rho of Alpha Sigma Phi.
 The chapter house was at 119 Warren Street.
 Alpha Rho Chapter became inactive in 1952 due to enrollment declines resulting from the military mobilization for the Korean War.

-In 1981 an interest group formed which was colonized on March 21, 1981.
+In 1981, an interest group formed and was colonized on March 21, 1981.
 Grand Secretary Evin Varner, Presbyterian '58, and Grand Senior President Richard Gibbs, Oklahoma '51, presented the colony certificate.
 Neale Bedrock, NJIT '82, was a leader of the reactivation effort.
-The chapter was re-chartered in January 1982.
-Initiation of the charter members was performed at the Alpha Tau Chapter house.
+The Chapter was re-chartered in January of 1982.
+Initiation of the charter members was performed at the Alpha Tau chapter house.
 A house at 273 High Street, Newark, was obtained.

-In Spring 2006 the chapter spent spring break assisting FEMA clean up 2005 hurricane damage in the New Orleans Area.
-The chapter issues a newsletter titled "The Beacon."
+In the spring of 2006, the Chapter spent spring break assisting FEMA clean up 2005 hurricane damage in the New Orleans Area.
+The Chapter issues a newsletter titled "The Beacon."

 Submitting Changes to the Chapter's History: Any member of the fraternity and/or chapter is welcome to submit a request to update/change/correct information listed within the chapter history portion of this page.
 Submissions will be accepted in two ways: Should a correction need to be made, please submit the entire sentence/paragraph that needs to be updated with the correction highlighted in yellow or in a different color.
 If something new or updated needs to be added, please submit the entire sentence/paragraph that needs to be added and/or revised with the new or added information highlighted in yellow or in a different color.

 This information should be submitted to firstname.lastname@example.org where it will be reviewed by Fraternity Staff and/or the Grand Historian.
 Your submission will not be acknowledged unless it has been added to the website.
-It is very important that the chapter's history accurately and objectively reflect the chapter, so all corrections, additions, revisions should be reviewed by other members of your chapter/colony before they are submitted for consideration.
+It is very important that the chapter's history accurately and objectively reflect the chapter, so all corrections, additions, revisions should be reviewed by other members of your chapter/provisional chapter before they are submitted for consideration.